stayradiated/test-fixture-factory/README.md

 # test-fixture-factory

-`test-fixture-factory` is an NPM package designed to streamline the creation and management of test fixtures within TypeScript projects using Vitest.
+`test-fixture-factory` is an NPM package designed to streamline the creation and management of test fixtures within TypeScript projects using **Vitest**.
 This library leverages structured factory functions to generate test data and manage the lifecycle of these fixtures efficiently, making your tests more organized, repeatable, and maintainable.

 ## Table of Contents